 - Hardware, such as metal screws, rods, or pins, will be put through your child's bone.
 The hardware is used to hold the bone in the correct place.
 X-rays may be used during surgery to check the hardware placement.

 What happens after my child's ORIF surgery?

 - Your child may be placed in a hip spica cast.
 This cast goes around your child's stomach and extends down his hip and thigh.
 Instead of a hip spica cast, your child may have a cast only on his injured leg.
 Your child may have a bar between his legs that is attached to his cast.
 This bar holds his bones and joint in place so they can heal.

-- Caregivers will work with you and your child so that his leg movements will slowly increase over time.
+- Healthcare providers will work with you and your child so that his leg movements will slowly increase over time.
 Your child may be in a cast for up to 8 weeks, after which he may begin physical therapy.
-Ask caregivers if and when your child may need to have his hardware removed.
+Ask healthcare providers if and when your child may need to have his hardware removed.

 How do I care for my child after his ORIF surgery?

-- Cast care: Ask caregivers how to help your child bathe and use the bathroom.
-Ask caregivers for more information about how to take care of your child's cast.
+- Cast care: Ask healthcare providers how to help your child bathe and use the bathroom.
+Ask healthcare providers for more information about how to take care of your child's cast.

 - Pain medicine: Your child may be given medicine to take away or decrease pain.
 Do not wait until the pain is severe before you give your child his medicine.